Enisseo/ephl/README.md

 ## URL mapping (if you do it yourself) ##

-I personnally prefer having the file "a/b/c.php" behind of the URL "a/b/c", and not loaded by a series of PHP scripts that I do not understand.
+I personnally prefer having the file "a/b/c.php" behind of the URL "a/b/c", not loaded by a series of PHP scripts that I do not understand.
 Anyway, ePHL lets you do what you want, so if you love URL mapping (I don't, but hey! everyone gets to have its little fantasies) you sure can implement that by yourself.